🎮

 If this review pulls you in, the fastest next rabbit hole is Pocket S2 and KONKR Pocket Fit, because those are the products most likely to clarify whether ONEXSUGAR SUGAR 1 is your real match or just your current curiosity.

 ONEXSUGAR SUGAR 1 is best framed as a machine for shoppers who want a focused retro machine with a clear role.
-The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.
+That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.

 The horizontal (transformable) shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 14 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.